top of page

 Step 1: Identify Your State Authority

-You now know which body regulates your region.
+You know which agency regulates your WorkCover obligations.

 Step 2: Calculate Your Total Wages